 There are many places, both online and offline, where you can run your sales promotion to attract new leads and business.

-Email marketing should play a key role in your sales promotions.
+Email marketing should play a key role in your sales promotions, especially if you're targeting existing customers.
 Unlike social media promotion, there is no guesswork regarding algorithms, ads, or other factors that can impact your reach.

 In fact, eMarketer found that 90.9% of internet users use email and that many of them prefer to receive brand communication via that channel.
 By tweaking your email subject line, you can work to increase open rates and reach more potential leads.